buyer’s agents work exclusively for buyers.

 These people recognise that by appointing an industry professional they will achieve a better outcome and grow a strategic, rather than hit and miss property portfolio.

 First home buyers are also seeing the benefits of working with Buyer’s Agents as they help them to avoid costly mistakes made through poor judgement in property selection and lack of expertise in property negotiation.

 In a fast moving market, more and more local buyers are engaging Buyer’s Agents to act for them to help secure property before it even hits the market.

 This is where Buyer’s Agents' professional networks can be a real advantage.

 5 Things You need to Ask before you commit.

-1. Do you receive kick-backs or incentives from third parties such as developers or builders in connection with your services?
+1. Do you receive kick-backs or incentives from third parties such as developers, builders or real estate agents in connection with your services?

-- kickbacks may mean this agent will be giving biased advice to receive their incentive.
+- kickbacks may mean this agent could be giving biased advice in order to receive their incentive.